aprsorg/aprs-deviceid/ALLOCATING.md

 Each device identifier can only be attached to one class.
 Pick the one that best describes your device or application.
-The class attribute is not mandatory - if a suitable class is not available, it can be omitted.
+The class attribute is not mandatory - if a suitable class is not available, or when a software fits multiple classes, it can be omitted.

+If your software implements tracker, digipeater and igate modes, do not request multiple device identifiers.
+Use different symbols to identify the role of each station.
+Digipeaters and igates will be also identified by the APRS paths of packets traversing through them.

  * tracker: Small APRS tracker device
    - Typically devices with a GNSS receiver (GPS), primarily reporting a